Situated along Iceland’s rugged north coast, Skjálfandi Bay is a haven for wildlife

 Up to 10 metres long and 10 tons, minke whales are an unappreciated gem.
 Typically shy towards vessels, minkes feed on small fish and are often found associated with seabirds.
 Once in a while, you may be fortunate enough to encounter a curious minke, blowing bubbles around your boat and actively watching you.

 Once the most frequently sighted marine mammal in the bay, minke whales are now increasingly hard to find.
 Perhaps due to climate change altering the distribution of their prey, minke whale populations are rapidly declining around Icelandic coasts.
-Minke whales are also the main target of Icelandic whalers, who nowadays struggle to find whales to kill.
+Minke whales are also the main target of Icelandic whalers, who nowadays struggle to find whales to hunt.
 Without a doubt, these whales are worth more alive than dead.

 With their boundless energy and incredible aerobatics, white-beaked dolphins are always a pleasure to watch.
 A resident in Icelandic waters, these smaller cetaceans (up to 3 metres) can be seen all year round.
-They are generally seen in pods of 10-20 (although groups of more than 100 can be seen), and are accompanied by calves in summer.
+They are generally seen in pods of 10-20 (although groups of more than 100 can be encountered), and are accompanied by calves in summer.